-UPSC Recruitment 2018: Notification out for multiple posts at upsc.gov.in; check how to apply and other vacancy details
+UPSC Recruitment 2018: Applications invited for multiple posts at upsc.gov.in; check how to apply and other details here

 Eligibility Criteria for Geoscientist and Geologist Exam 2018

-Educational Qualification
+UPSC recruitment 2018: Educational Qualification

-• Geologist, Group A: Master’s degree in Geological Science or Geology or Applied Geology or Geo-Exploration or Mineral Exploration or Engineering Geology or Marine Geology or Earth Science and Resource Management or Oceanography and Coasta l Areas Studies or Petroleum Geosciences or Petroleum Exploration or Geochemistry or Geological Technology or Geophysical Technology.
+• Geologist, Group A: Master’s degree in Geological Science or Geology or Applied Geology or Geo-Exploration or Mineral Exploration or Engineering Geology or Marine Geology or Earth Science and Resource Management or Oceanography and Coastal Areas Studies or Petroleum Geosciences or Petroleum Exploration or Geochemistry or Geological Technology or Geophysical Technology.

 • Geophysicist, Group A: M.Sc. in Physics or Applied Physics or M.Sc.
 (Geophysics) or Integrated M.Sc.
 (Exploration Geophysics) or M.Sc (Applied Geophysics) or M.Sc.
 (Marine Geophysics) Or M.Sc.
 (Tech.)
 (Applied Geophysics).